yjose/react-native-course/lessons/before-starting.md

 - Plain React Native on iOS simulator: ❌
 - Plain React Native on Android emulator: ~3 hours

-### TypeScript Or No TypeScript
+### TypeScript 🤔

 In the last couple of years, typescript gains a lot of popularity among the react community.
 We start seeing more and more people tweeting about using typescript as a default language for their react project.
 This fact convinces more people to use typescript and start asking about the best way to learn it.

 It is important to know that typescript is only a superset of JavaScript, which primarily provides optional static typing, classes, and interfaces.
 This means you are not going to learn an entirely new language.

-I start working with typescript for react-native a year ago.
+I start working with typescript for React Native a year ago.
 I would see that using typescript is super useful to help write clean and secure code.
 Still, it’s a little bit confusing in the first days as I found myself dealing with typing more than application logic, but after that, I can’t see myself creating a new project without typescript.

-in case you are interested to learn typescript for react Make sure to read my Article about [How to learn TypeScript for react developers](https://elazizi.com/how-to-learn-type-script-for-react-developers)
+In case you are interested to learn Typescript for react Make sure to read my Article about [How to learn TypeScript for react developers](https://elazizi.com/how-to-learn-type-script-for-react-developers)